AFaraazK/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-The game Rock, Paper, Scissors built using HTML, CSS and Javascript.
+The game Rock, Paper, Scissors.
+Built using HTML, CSS and Javascript and Run in the browser.